 I once took it to an actual Eid Potluck and I remember several comments along the lines of “Bachpan ki yaad taaza kar di” (reminds me of my childhood).

-I brought it to that potluck because I love reviving that memory, and I’m bringing it to Eid Eats for the same reason.
+I brought it to that potluck because I love to revive that memory, and I’m bringing it to Eid Eats for the same reason.

 This recipe is for everyone who has a faint recollection of the sweet aroma and rich, earthy taste of jaggery rice.
 It’s for anyone who wants to experience a simple yet memorable South Asian dessert.